 What Nutrition Guidelines Should Parents Follow?

 The Mayo Clinic has a great list of nutritional recommendations for children starting at age 2.
-The guidelines are also distantly different for boys and girls.
+The guidelines are also somewhat different for boys and girls.
 Think of it like the MyPlate diagram the USDA publishes, but much more specific.
 Categories the Mayo Clinic highlights include calories, protein, fruits, vegetables, grains, and dairy.

-Stanford medicine highlights that children will often eat 4 to 5 times per day (because they eat snacks).
+Stanford Medicine highlights that children will often eat 4 to 5 times per day (because they eat snacks).
 Offering healthy snacks like fruit, vegetables, yogurt, cereal is important because up to 25% of your child’s daily calories may come from snacks.

 Does Fruit Juice have Nutritional Benefits?

 Fruit juice remains a favorite for many children, despite its declining popularity.
-This declining popularity is due in large part to the growing awareness parents have of the high sugar quantities found even in 100% fruit juice.
+This is due in large part to the growing awareness parents have of the high sugar quantities found even in 100% fruit juice.